 Dr. Pittman is a board-certified orthodontist and we have many patients that ask what exactly that means!
-We will discuss the process to becoming an orthodontist and as well as the board-certification process below.
+We will discuss the process of becoming an orthodontist as well as the board-certification process below.

 If you’re in high school and thinking that you want to become an orthodontist.
 The first step is to attend college.
 It doesn’t necessarily matter the undergraduate degree but you will need to take certain pre-dental courses.
 You also must take the DAT (dental admissions test).
 Dental school is very competitive so you must work hard!
 You then will need to attend dental school for four years to obtain your DDS or DMD degree (doctor of dental surgery or doctor of dental medicine).
 You can practice as a dentist after dental school but if you choose to specialize, you must then apply and enter into a CODA-accredited specialty program.
 Orthodontics is one of the most competitive specialties in dentistry and requires an additional 2-3 years of training.
 Admissions look at your dental school grades, board scores, GRE scores, research, volunteering, and extracurricular as they decide who will match in their program.
 By graduating from a CODA-accredited specialty program one is officially considered an orthodontist, different than a dentist who practices orthodontics or has limited their practice to orthodontics.